 Then in 1990 found ‘The Eye of the World’ in the local library and my life changed completely.
 The desire to write became a passion that is still with me to this day, even when I became so lost in other writers works that I lost sight of my own.
 You see, I wanted to write but I didn’t have a story.

 So I kept making notes, drawing maps, crafting ideas and reading other peoples work.
-Then one day I say a piece of fantasy art by Larry Elmore – an artist employed by Wizards of Coast, whose work I admire greatly – of two men fighting in a snow covered landscape.
+Then one day I saw a piece of fantasy art by Larry Elmore – an artist employed by Wizards of Coast, whose work I admire greatly – of two men fighting in a snow covered landscape.
 One wearing the trappings of a warrior or knight, and the other the robes of a magic-user (okay, the headdress makes me think shaman, but I transposed magic-user over it).
-I was captivated by the image and it made me wonder who the two men were, and why were the they fighting?
+I was captivated by the image and it made me wonder who the two men were, and why were they fighting?

 From these musings the back story of my two half-brothers grew, and the why of ‘why they were fighting’ gave me my story!